gbv/coli-conc-server/SETUP.md

 dockerd-rootless-setuptool.sh install
 # => run commands to add subuid/subgid entries for user, then rerun:
 dockerd-rootless-setuptool.sh install
-# Note that .bashrc in this repository already has the corrects paths set, so no changes necessary
+# Note that .bash_profile in this repository already has the corrects paths set, so no changes necessary

 systemctl --user start docker
 systemctl --user enable docker